Parsa-Sedigh/go-calhoun-test/pamphlets/section-3-race-conditions.md

 Can even run a subset of your prod with this flag enabled to watch for unknown race conditions.

-**Doesn't always catch the race conditions.** For example, if the race involves a DB read/write scenario the "race" isn't in memory in go code, it is in how we interact with the DB.
+**Race flag(-race) doesn't always catch the race conditions.** For example, if the race involves a DB read/write scenario the "race" isn't in memory in go code, it is in how we interact with the DB.

 See github.com/joncalhoun/twg/race_fail to see this in action.

 The race_fail folder has a race condition and it causes the test to fail, but running go test -race won't report that race.

 ## 029 Testing explicitly for race conditions
+By wrapping the UserStore and making the Spend() func to accept an interface, we can test for a specific race condition.
+Note that
+Spend() func could only be accepting a concrete UserStore struct and not an interface, but that's not testable, including testing for race conditions.

+So having interfaces is crucial for testing, to pass in whatever we need to.